TheMaroonHatHacker/mlEmotionDiary/README.md

 Then you can run the frontend with `pnpm dev` in the frontend directory and the backend with `uvicorn fastApi:app --reload` in the backend directory.

 You'll need to provide you're own .env file for the database connection.
-Database is included, but currently doesn't work.
-Fix is on the horizon.
+Schema is included.